 Chiayi is a city that is rich in cultural heritage.
-It is known all over Taiwan as the City of Paintings, and this is no small surprise given what the city seems to have been built for nature lovers.
+It is known all over Taiwan as the City of Paintings, and this is no small surprise given that the city seems to have been built for nature lovers.
 If you’re looking for a big city scene in Chiayi, you won’t find it in sleepy Chiayi, but you will find yourself close to nature.
 You can ride around the city by scooter or bicycle, explore the lovely parks, lakes, and temples, and the mountains, as I mentioned, are nearby.

 It offers easy access to hiking because of its close proximity to Mt.
 Ali, which is one of the biggest mountains in Taiwan.

 Jwu Jiu Teahouse opened in October 1999 as a dim sum restaurant.
 It has one of the prettiest Koi ponds I’ve ever seen in Taiwan with a natural indoor waterfall and plenty of authentic and original pieces of artwork for nature lovers.

 The restaurant is wrapped around a Chinese garden complete with rock and stone formations, a tiny Koi pond, a waterfall, and as much tea as you’d like to drink.
-Visiting Jwu Jiu Teahouse is like stepping into a Chinese scrolling painting.
+Visiting Jwu Jiu Teahouse in Chiayi is like stepping into a Chinese scrolling painting.

-The last time we visited this place was at night, and it’s quite a special site to see the garden lit up with koi swimming right up to your window, but this place becomes ethereal during the daylight hours.
+The last time we visited this place was at night.
+It’s a special site to see the garden lit up with koi swimming right up to your window.
+This place becomes ethereal during the daylight hours.
 It’s like stepping back into time.